 Participants with mild cognitive impairment (MCI) are randomized to one of two groups to receive a 3-year risk estimate for clinical AD.
 Participants in the intervention group (genotype disclosure arm) receive risk information based on their age, diagnosis of MCI, and APOE genotype, while participants in the comparison group (genotype non-disclosure arm) receive risk information based on their MCI diagnosis and age alone.
 The study follows participants for up to six months following risk disclosure to determine whether APOE genotype disclosure results in significant risks (e.g., psychological distress) or benefits (e.g., positive health behavior changes).

-The REVEAL IV study is funded by the National Institutes of Health (NIH) through a grant (R01 HG02213) from the National Human Genome Research Institute.
+The REVEAL IV study was funded by the National Institutes of Health (NIH) through a grant (R01 HG02213) from the National Human Genome Research Institute (NHGRI).

 Wendy R. Uhlmann, MS, CGC, Co-Investigator, and Study Clinician